-1.6.
+1.8.
 System Load Shaping

-To avoid or minimize impacts of hydropower operations on fish, BPA coordinated the System Load Shaping Guidelines Regarding Turbine Operation & Peak Efficiency, which is included in the FPP as Appendix C. The Guidelines define how BPA requests load April 1-October 31 so that the Corps can operate turbine units at fish passage projects within $\pm 1\%$ of peak turbine efficiency (1% range), or as otherwise coordinated through FPOM and/or TMT to enhance fish passage (e.g., Bonneville Dam PH1 BOP and PH2 mid-range operations).
+To avoid or minimize impacts of hydropower operations on fish, BPA coordinated the System Load Shaping Guidelines, included in the FPP as Appendix C. The Guidelines define how BPA requests load so that the Corps can operate turbine units at fish passage projects within $\pm 1\%$ of peak turbine efficiency (1% range) in-season, or as otherwise coordinated through FPOM and/or TMT to enhance fish passage (e.g., Bonneville Dam PH1 BOP and PH2 mid-range operations).